There’s no Thanksgiving dinner without stuffed roast turkey and traditional Thanksgiving pies.

 Less popular than the four Thanksgiving pies described above, the blueberry pie also sets the bar high.
 Indigenous to North America, blueberries and, consequently, the blueberry pies were first eaten in their place of origin and later introduced to the rest of the world.

 The traditional Thanksgiving blueberry pie has two crusts: a round layer on the bottom and a crumble crust or crosswise stripes on the top.
-The filling is made from blueberries, as the name of the pie suggests.
+The filling is made from blueberries.
 Besides the frozen or fresh berries, the tasty stuffing includes cinnamon, nutmeg, vanilla, butter, and some sugar.

 6. Cherry Pie

-Last but not least, the cherry pie claims its deserved spot among the favorite traditional Thanksgiving pies you must try.
+Last but not least, the cherry pie claims its well-deserved spot among the favorite traditional Thanksgiving pies.
 Red natural “candies” have been some of the American favorite berries, what it seems like, forever.
 And so is the cherry pie.
 The delicious double-crust dessert with a sweet cherry filling is usually served with whipped cream or ice cream right after heavy Thanksgiving dinner.